hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 ### `--splash [options]`

-Set which splasscreen to use.
+Set which splashscreen to use.

 #### Options